xuankimtran/docs-1/pages/katalon-analytics/docs/subdomain.md

 > Requirements:
 >
-> A Katalon TestOps Entreprise License.

-> Notes:
->
-> You can request a trial of Katalon TestOps Enterprise.
-See: [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).
+> You need to subscribe to Katalon TestOps Enterprise plan.
+To request a trial of Katalon TestOps Enterprise, see [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).

 ## Create a Subdomain